smarthausleben/ioBroker.ocontrol/README.md

 ## ocontrol adapter for ioBroker

-Adapter to get values from furance control electronic oControl via blue-tooth
+Adapter to get values from 'oControl' furance control device using by bluetooth serial port of the device.

 Prerequisites on Linux